adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-multi-pcf8574-rgb-led-signals/README.md

 ### 1 board
 ```
+NOTE WE CAN KEEP ONE RESERVE JMRI ADDRESS AND USE IT FOR ALL THE YELLOW ENTRY TO SAVE JMRI ADDRESS

 PANEL PRO -> tools -> sinnals heads -> add

   Drop down select -> Triple Output RGB->